The path from treatment to re-integration

-The longer a person is absent because of illness, the more difficult is their return to work.
+The longer a person is absent because of illness, the more difficult their return to work will be.
 A networked RTW process between internal and external players contributes to people returning to work in a timely and sustainable manner

 © Uwe Völkner, Fotoagentur FOX

-The term "return to work" stands for structures, actions and activities that enable an early return to work after long-term sickness This requires, above all, cooperation between key workplace players and treating physicians and therapists.
+The term "return to work" stands for structures, measures and activities that enable an early return to work after long-term sickness.
+This requires, above all, cooperation between key workplace players and treating physicians and therapists.

 Many companies have recognised and understood the signs of the times and put great emphasis on cross-company networked health management.
 Stay at Work and Return to Work are two sides of one coin: approaches for prevention, early detection and reintegration should interlock here effectively.